Smart sustainable transportation that supports local and regional residents.

-Widening the highway in downtown El Paso is a bad plan for local and regional residents and it's just an easy way for TXDOT to push bad policy for our City.
-There are numerous options to reduce highway congestion, such as using the highways around the city for through traffic such as 18-wheelers and those traveling through the city and not to the city.
+There are numerous options to reduce highway congestion, such as using the highways around the city for traffic such as 18-wheelers and those traveling through the city and not to the city.
 Cramming more cars, more pollution, more noise, encroaching upon the historical district and residential communities, and destroying homes, businesses, and apartment buildings for an access road is not the right solution for our city.
 Every city in Texas has unique needs and widening a highway is not the solution for El Paso.
+Adding lanes to highways in Houston and Dallas didn't reduce traffic, it just widened the traffic and condensed it, creating more pollution and increasing the problem for local residents.

 VIDEO - How Highways Make Traffic Worse